Saharshv/Saharshv/README.md

 ## Hello World! 👋
 ### This is Saharsh Vedi.
-I am currently a 💻 Software Engineering Intern at [ClearTax](https://cleartax.in/s/about-us) while being on a gap year from San Jose State University due to the unprecedented COVID-19 situation. <br> 🔍 Looking for an internship starting in January 2021.
+I am currently a 💻 Software Engineering Intern at [ClearTax](https://cleartax.in/s/about-us) while being on a gap year from San Jose State University due to the unprecedented COVID-19 situation. <br><br> 🔍 Looking for an internship starting in January 2021.

 ## Tech Stack
 - 🌱 I’m currently working on Java, DropWizard, ReactJS, NextJS, and GraphQL.